cschlay/internationalizer/README.md

 ## Errors

-Absolutely no error handling exists, since the all errors must be encountered, and every operation must work at all times.
+All errors must be handled.
+No try-catch statements allowed.